 This is an advanced ethical hacking course.
 Are you new to offensive security techniques?
 Our Ethical Hacking Foundation training will give you a comprehensive introduction to ethical hacking and equip you with the fundamental hacking skills you need to follow this advanced training.

-Who should join this Ethical Hacking Practitioner course?
+Is this Ethical Hacking Practitioner course for you?

 Ethical Hacking Practitioner is a perfect choice if you are looking for a comprehensive penetration testing training with hands-on real-world practice.
 If you are an ethical hacker looking for verifiable credentials that attest to your ability to perform complex penetration tests to qualify for (junior) penetration testing, security consultant or security specialist roles, you will definitely benefit from our Ethical Hacking Practitioner course and certification.